Masterminds/sprig/README.md

   follows: []byte are converted, fmt.Stringers will have String() called. errors will have Error() called.
 All others will be passed through fmt.Sprtinf("%v").
+- set: Takes a dict, a key, and a value, and sets that key/value pair in the dict. `set $dict $key $value`.
+For convenience, it returns the dict, even though the dict was modified in place.
+- unset: Takes a dict and a key, and deletes that key/value pair from the dict. `unset $dict $key`.
+This returns the dict for convenience.
+- hasKey: Takes a dict and a key, and returns boolean true if the key is in the dict.

 ```
 {{$t := tuple 1 "a" "foo"}}